Real Assets · Knowledge & Insight

 We map the existing data analytics workflow inside construction, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your BIM, ERP, project management, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure time to insight, dashboard adoption, decision cycle time, and anomaly response, and improve it weekly.

-What does it cost to automate data analytics for a construction company?+
+What does it cost to automate data analytics for construction teams?+

 What is the best AI agent for data analytics in construction?+